Research & Innovation

 The university also recognises that research in art and design forms an integral part of the creative process, and will therefore at times interpret the title of ‘artist’ or ‘designer’ as synonymous with ‘researcher’ or ‘Principal Investigator’.
 In support of this direction, the university will judiciously encourage and support links between research and professional practice, and research and pedagogy.

-Research and Scholarship at Arts University Plymouth is involved externally on regional, national and international levels.
+Arts University Plymouth undertakes Research and Scholarship at regional, national and international levels.
 The sections below provide a brief synopsis of notable research projects supported by or led by staff and students of the university.

 Making Futures is a research platform exploring contemporary craft and maker movements as ‘change agents’ in 21st-century society.